Skip to content

 The SharpAssertions trait

 The Code16\Sharp\Utils\Testing\SharpAssertions trait is intended to be used in a Feature test.
-It has to be initialized, like this:

 php